MyristicaFragrans/DockerSecurityLab/README.md

 3. You need [Vagrant](vagrantup.com/) installed.
 Vagrant will handle all other installations and prerequisites.

+I am using Vagrant since it makes Virtual Machine set-up super easy.
+These guides will work on any host.

 ## 01: Binds Escalation
 Go to [Binds Escalation](01_Binds_Escalation/Binds_Escalation.md) to learn how to use Docker's `--mount` to gain root access to a machine.